erikaduan/introductory_maths/tutorials/linear_algebra-linear_systems.md

 <img src="../figures/linear_systems-parametric_solutions.svg" width="80%" style="display: block; margin: auto;" />

-When an infinite solution is expressed as a parametric vector form, we can form some geometric intuition about its vector span.
+When an infinite solution is expressed as a parametric vector form, we can form some geometric intuition about the space that it occupies.
 For an infinite solution, the solution is an
 ![\\mathbb{R}^{n-m}](https://latex.codecogs.com/svg.format?%5Cmathbb%7BR%7D%5E%7Bn-m%7D "\mathbb{R}^{n-m}")
 object which intersects with the point represented by
 ![\\vec p](https://latex.codecogs.com/svg.format?%5Cvec%20p "\vec p").